indie/qmec/README.md

     ༓ ༓ ༓

-          Are you a brain-fogged settler who doesn't know that the concentration camps were used on Native Americans?

-          Did your social media addiction  happened at Standing Rock?
-          Do you think the tribes relocated to reservations should be allowed voice and freedom to use the media like white people do?

           Get ready to read and listen twice as hard as you speak:

           This repository's collection of code, data, analysis,